Location

 Please complete these forms online:

 Rain doesn't stop us!
-We paddle in the rain!
-Rain is actually a really great time to be on the water, it's typically very calm and can be super memorable to spend time outside in the rain!
+We love paddling in the rain!
+It's typically very calm and can be super memorable to spend time outside in the rain!
 If you are thinking about it, we encourage you to try it.

 In more significant adverse weather, the Kayak Center may postpone rental or program activity.
-Adverse weather that will interrupt our activities includes: wind is above approx. 15 miles per hour (mph); when white caps are visible on the water; before, during or after severe storms; when water levels and current are expected to rise significantly; and when thunderstorms threaten the area.
+Adverse weather that will interrupt our activities includes: wind above approx. 15 miles per hour, thunderstorms, or water levels and/or current that are too high or fast.

 When conditions are questionable, please call the Kayak Center to inquire if we are operational.